dannywillems/openmina/website/docs/node-operators/getting-started.md

 ### 1. Docker Installation (Recommended)

-Docker provides the easiest way to get started with the Rust node.
+Docker provides the easiest way to get started with the Mina Rust Node.

 [→ Docker Installation Guide](docker-installation)